 Let us consider the following imaginary experiment: if you push with the same way an empty shopping cart and a heavily loaded shopping cart.
 The first one will move faster (check it).
 A physical quantity which expresses the property of an object to resist acceleration is called mass.
 The mass is measured in kilograms (kg) and grams (g).
-1kg=1000g
+1 kg = 1000 g

 It is very important not to mix mass and weight.
-The weight (in common, "everyday" meaning of this word) depends on how strong an object presses to the surface supporting the object.
+The weight (in common, "everyday" meaning of this word) depends on how strong an object presses to the support.
 Weight of the same object is different on different planets.
-The mass express the fundamental property of an object to resist acceleration.
+The mass expresses the fundamental property of an object to resist acceleration.
 Any object with nonzero mass will resist acceleration even in deep space.